StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 - Dockerflow
 - Step

+## Install Dockerflow
+The main Dockerflow page has instructions for installing Dockerflow: https://github.com/googlegenomics/dockerflow

-##Design structure of tasks in workflow
+## Design structure of tasks in workflow

 **Pattern 1**: If you want to run all task serially, you do not need to describe any branching pattern and can leave the branching section out of your workflow file.